-- 1. Demonstrate Developmental Expertise: Articulate key principles of early childhood development and apply them to plan, implement, and assess learning experiences that support the holistic development of young children.
-(ISLO #2: Analytical Reasoning) - 2.
-Design and Deliver Effective Instruction: Develop and deliver lesson plans that are developmentally appropriate, culturally relevant, and differentiated to meet the needs of diverse learners in an urban early childhood setting.
-(ISLO #1: Oral and Written Communication) - 3.
-Engage in Culturally Responsive Practice: Identify and implement strategies for fostering inclusivity and cultural awareness in the classroom, demonstrating an understanding of how cultural contexts impact learning.
-(ISLO #6: Responsive Citizenship) - 4.
-Employ Assessment for Learning: Utilize a range of assessment tools to gauge student learning and developmental progress, analyze data effectively, and make informed instructional adjustments to support individual student needs.
-(ISLO #2: Analytical Reasoning; ISLO #3: Information Literacy) - 5.
+- 1. Demonstrate Developmental Expertise: Articulate key principles of child development and apply them to plan, implement, and assess learning experiences that support the holistic development of exceptional learners. - 2.
+Design and Deliver Effective Instruction: Develop and deliver lesson plans that are developmentally appropriate, culturally relevant, and differentiated to meet the needs of diverse learners in an urban special education setting. - 3.
+Engage in Culturally Responsive Practice: Identify and implement strategies for fostering inclusivity and cultural awareness in the classroom, demonstrating an understanding of how cultural contexts impact learning. - 4.
+Employ Assessment for Learning: Utilize a range of assessment tools to gauge student learning and developmental progress, analyze data effectively, and make informed instructional adjustments to support individual student needs. - 5.
 Manage a Dynamic Learning Environment: Apply evidence-based classroom management techniques that foster positive behavior, engagement, and social-emotional growth among young learners.
-(ISLO #1: Oral and Written Communication; ISLO #2 Analytical Reasoning)